ibm-functions/shell-project-plugin/README.md

 The `set` command is used to switch between projects.
 It also automatically changes the current directory to the project root folder.

-If you want to manage assets that don't belong to a specific project, you can `unset` the active project.
-This restore the Cloud Shell behavior as if this plugin was deactivated.
+If you want to manage assets that don't belong to a specific project, you can `unset` the current project to restore the default Cloud Shell behavior.

 ## Uninstalling `shell-project-plugin`